kimmy314/discord-scavenger-hunt/README.md

 # 🧗 Discord Scavenger Hunt Bot

 A Discord bot to run a scavenger hunt game with climbing gyms, using Google Sheets as the source of data.
-Hints are released on a schedule, users report found climbs, and points are tracked per user and server.
+Hints are released on a schedule, users report found climbs, and points are tracked per user and channel.

 ---

 ## 📋 Features
 - Scheduled hint releases pulled from a Google Sheet.
-- Tracks user and server points.
+- Tracks user and channel points.
 - Supports multiple gyms per set.
 - Points awarded decrease as more hints are given.
 - Admin-only controls for creating and resetting hunts.